-Effective the first pay period following ratification of the Agreement, bargaining unit employees in all represented classifications shall receive a base wage increase of two percent (2.0%).
+Effective the first pay period following ratification of the Agreement, bargaining unit employees in all represented classifications shall receive a base wage increase of four percent (4%).

-Effective the first pay period in December 2020, bargaining unit employees in all represented classifications shall receive a base wage increase of two and one quarter percent (2.25%).
+Effective the first pay period in December 2023, bargaining unit employees in all represented classifications shall receive a base wage increase of three percent (3%).

-Effective the first pay period in December 2021, bargaining unit employees in all represented classifications shall receive a base wage increase of two and a half percent (2.5%).
+Effective the first pay period in December 2024, bargaining unit employees in all represented classifications shall receive a base wage increase of three percent (3%).